wonook/ReactJSPractice/README.md

 [Learn how to use React in your own project.](https://facebook.github.io/react/docs/getting-started.html).

+## Tips

+######Upon facing the 'Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https, chrome-extension-resource.' error message:

+try `$ python -m SimpleHTTPServer` then access your file on `localhost:8000`.

 ## Examples

 We have several examples [on the website](https://facebook.github.io/react/).
 Here is the first one to get you started: